mzandinia/Update-Linux-OS/README.md

-# Week 4: Automating Linux Distribution Updates with Ansible and Monitoring with Splunk
+# Automating Linux Distribution Updates with Ansible and Monitoring with Splunk

 ## Description